Appropriate Technology

 Appropriate technology projects:

-- use local materials and people-power often taking the form of “earth building”
+- Use local materials and people-power often taking the form of “earth building”

-- are culturally sensitive
+- Are culturally sensitive/relevant

 In addition, this method uses open-source knowledge, meaning there must be transparency in the process and outcome, and this information must be shared to ensure it is replicable.